Graduate Student FAQs

 The Applied Molecular Biology Master’s program reviews applications on a rolling basis.

-GRE scores are waived for all students applying for Fall 2022 admission.
+GRE scores are waived for all students.
 Students may submit their GRE scores if they wish.

 The averages of our current students are: